Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Results

 \subsection{The Random Walk of Nematodes Can Be Decomposed into Speed, Turning and Reversal Dynamics}

-The broad range of observed diffusivities suggest that these diverse nematodes have evolved a variety of strategies for spatial exploration.
-To gain further insights into the manner in which such contrasting behaviors are implemented by each strain, we sought to further decompose the trajectory statistics with the aim of extracting a minimal model of the nematodes' random walk.
-Whereas data from all ten measured strains were used in this development, for the sake of clarity in this and the following sections, we present our analysis and model development with a focus on data from three strains : CB4856 and PS312, which demonstrated two of the most extreme phenotypes, in addition to the canonical laboratory strain N2.
-(See SI for equivalent data for all strains.)
+The broad range of observed speeds and diffusivities suggest that these diverse nematodes have evolved a variety of strategies for spatial exploration.
+To gain further insights into the manner in which such contrasting behaviors are implemented by each strain, we sought to extract a minimal model of the nematodes' random walk by further decomposing the trajectory statistics of all nine measured strains.
+In this and the following three sections, we illustrate our analysis and model development with data from three contrasting strains: CB4856 and PS312, which demonstrated two of the most extreme phenotypes, and the canonical laboratory strain N2 (see SI for equivalent data for all strains).

 The translational motion of the worm can be described by the time-varying centroid velocity $\vec{v}(t)$ which can in turn be decomposed into speed $s(t)$ and direction of motion (hereafter referred to as its ``bearing'') $\phi(t)$: